Indian Institute of Management Kozhikode: Indian Business Museum

 IIM Kozhikode embarked on a programme to create a Museum of Indian Business History in 2010 which is believed to be the first of its kind.
-The museum will feature the contributions of India's business leaders, the history of trade, commerce, business and industries in India.
+The museum would feature the contributions of India's business leaders, the history of trade, commerce, business and industries in India.
 The first phase was completed with a budget of Rs.
 1.5 crore.
 The museum spanning 23000 sq. ft. features a large model of the Uru, an ancient ship which was used for trade and commerce between Indian and the rest of the world, and pavilions by Indian companies like Tata, Godrej, Reliance, State Bank of India and Infosys.
 The Reserve Bank of India gallery of the museum was inaugurated in 2012 by D. Subbarao, the then governor of Reserve Bank of India.

 Kochi Campus

 IIM Kozhikode opened a satellite campus in Kochi in June 2012 to enhance the institute's offerings in Executive Education, especially full-time and part-time programmes targeted at middle and senior level executives.
 The campus is based in Athulya Complex at InfoPark in Kochi.

-The campus currently offers a two-year executive management programme, which is accredited by Association of MBAs (AMBA), in addition to short and long-term management development programmes.
+The campus as of 2026 offers a two-year executive management programme, which is accredited by Association of MBAs (AMBA), in addition to short and long-term management development programmes.
 The first batch of the two-year executive management programme commenced in April 2013.
 IIM Kozhikode's Kochi campus conducted a pre-union budget panel discussion on 'Second Generation Reforms' at the campus in Infopark on 20 February 2015.
 The event was live streamed.